-Cataract surgery is usually conducted on an outpatient basis and is very successful in restoring vision.
+Cataract surgery is usually done on an outpatient basis and is very successful in restoring vision.
+The surgeon removes your lens and replaces it with a clear artificial one.
 It is the most frequently performed surgery in the U.S., with more than 1.5 million cataract surgeries done each year.
-Far more tan 90 percent of the people who have cataract surgery have improvement in vision.
+More than 90% of the people who have cataract surgery have better vision.

 Talk to your doctor to see which treatment is right for you.

 Because the exact cause of cataracts is uncertain, there is no proven way to prevent them.
 Because cataracts and other conditions such as glaucoma are common in older adults, it's important to have your eyes examined regularly.

 This is particularly important if you have risk factors or a family history of eye problems.
 Adults should see an eye doctor at least every 2 years until age 50 and yearly after age 50.